fenwii/promptreasearch/README_en.md

 - Familiarity with common markup languages
 - Interest in prompt engineering
 - Basic knowledge of software development (optional)
+- TeXstudio (for compiling LaTeX documents)

 ### Installation

 No installation required.
 This is a research document that can be accessed directly.

+For LaTeX document compilation:
+1. Download and install TeXstudio
+2. Open .tex source files
+3. Use TeXstudio's built-in compiler
+4. Export to PDF format

 ### Quick Start Guide